Resolution 3771 - Amended Plat - Becker's AdditionRESOLUTION NO. 3771

 any surface water.
 No plant communities or other significant

-natural features wil I be lost with development of the additional
+natural features will be lost with development of the additional

 lot.

-Property taxes on Lot I with the. house is currently $613
+Property taxes on Lot 1 with the house is currently $613

 including special assessments.\ Following subdivision, Lot